thrxpt/assign-watch/README.md

 1. Go to `about:debugging#/runtime/this-firefox`
 2. Click "Load Temporary Add-on..." and select the ZIP file

+> [!WARNING]
-> **Warning ⚠️**: Installing this way will only work until the browser is restarted.
+> Installing this way will only work until the browser is restarted.
 For a permanent installation, use the [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer) instead.

 #### Firefox Developer Edition